-- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by maintaining a substantial programme of research supported by good1 research funders, publishing peer-reviewed outputs, undertaking, and supporting colleagues in, generating and securing (where relevant) intellectual property; - 2.
-To oversee and participate in research degree supervision and examination; - To demonstrate research leadership and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 4.
-To lead on, monitor and advance, the development of early-career researchers;
+- To deliver high quality research & scholarship to improve child survival and child health in low and middle income countries through applying implementation science approaches, which seek to bridge the service delivery gap between efficacy and impact, publishing peer-reviewed outputs, and disseminating research findings in a variety of other ways; - 2.
+To establish a substantial programme of research supported by good research funders and securing (where relevant) intellectual property; - 3.
+To oversee and participate in doctoral supervision and examination; - To demonstrate research leadership and promote and ensure compliance of self and others with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 5.
+To lead on, monitor and advance, the development of early-career researchers